jamespeilunli/clarity-ai/README.md

 ### Backend - Our NLP Models

+* for a single social media post (stored in `single_post_model.pt`): a pre-trained BERT ([bert-base-cased](https://huggingface.co/docs/transformers/en/model_doc/bert)) fed into a small MLP and then a sigmoid activation.
+There are also various optimizations such as L2 regularization and dropout layers. `single_post.py` tokenizes a single post content and then performs inference on the tokens with this model.

+* for multiple social media posts (stored in `multi_post_model.pt`): a pre-trained BERT model named TinyBert ([bert-tiny](https://huggingface.co/prajjwal1/bert-tiny)) processes each tweet into a size 128 vector.
+The output of the BERTs processing each tweet is partitioned into multiple sections.
+Each of these sections is put through an LSTM where each timestamp takes the vector output of the BERT for one tweet as input.
+The output is then condensed into a single value through a small neural network.
+This value is then put through a sigmoid function to get one percentage for the depression value. `multi_post.py` tokenizes each post in a list of posts then performs inference on the tokens with this model.

 Check out the `model` branch and its corresponding PR to see our parsed datasets as well as our many model experiments (e.g. with different architectures, models, hyperparameters, accuracy optimizations, efficiency optimizations)!

 ### Backend - Social Media Post Retrieval

+We use the [Mastodon.py API](https://mastodonpy.readthedocs.io/en/stable/) in `fetch_posts.py` to retrieve users’ past Mastodon posts for our multi-post model to later analyze.
+We also perform basic input handling as well as parsing of the retrieved mastodon posts (e.g. removing html tags and preserving hashtags).

 ### Frontend